-If you want to create art and paint anything (regardless of whether you want to paint in watercolor, draw portraits, or be a digital animator) — you need to actually speak the language of art.
+If you want to create art and learn how to paint anything (regardless of whether you want to paint in watercolor, draw portraits, or be a digital animator), you need to actually speak the language of art.

 Just like any other sort of education, in order to become a successful artist, you need to understand the “alphabet” of art.
 This means that you commit to learning from the ground up and mastering the foundations.